kleniu/iOSsmithy/README.md

 # iOSsmithy
 bunch of iOS tests

+## iOS011 - Drawing and custom views
+Using UIView to build custom view for: drawing lines and arcs with Bezier path, placing subviews like UILabel, drawing Images.
+Some minor code examples describing error handling.
+Preparing custom views to be displayed on storyboard.
+Adding attributes to be changed directly from the storyboard.

+topics:
+- drawing using Code Graphics (CG) within the context, plus adding stroke and fill color
+- set "Content Mode" attribute to redraw - to force redraw when bounds are changed eg. by switching to landscape
+- forcing  redraw shapes on change class properties using “didSet”
+- clipping view for rounded corners with “addClip”
+- defining attributed strings (attributes: alignment and font)
+- placing sub views like UILabel in the UIView
+- extension for CGPoint just to make additional method “offsetBy”
+- “traitCollectionDidChange” example - trait called when bounds of font size (trait) has been changed
+- draw an image without using subViews directly within UIView
+- Storyboard integration using @IBDesignable and @IBInspectable
+- drawing images in Storyboard

 ## iOS010 - WebView and REST API GET method
 WebViewKit for displaying Web content.
 Simple GET and POST methods.